-The discovery of the assimilation of significant quantities of polybrominated diphenyl ethers (PBDEs)7 by Peregrine Falcons and other raptors in the early 2000s raised concerns about the possibility of a new crisis similar to that created by dichlorodiphenyltrichloroethane DDT (Lindbergh et al. 2004; Guerra et al. 2012).
+The discovery of the assimilation of significant quantities of polybrominated diphenyl ethers (PBDEs)8 by Peregrine Falcons and other raptors in the early 2000s raised concerns about the possibility of a new crisis similar to that created by dichlorodiphenyltrichloroethane (DDT) (Lindbergh et al. 2004; Guerra et al. 2012).
+Legislative measures designed to limit the impacts of these chemical compounds have n Given that the characteristics of this threat have changed considerably over recent decades, its assessment includes its historical characteristics followed by its current characteristics.

-^m Causal Certainty: reflects the degree of evidence that is known for the threat (high: available evidence strongly links the threat to stresses on population viability; medium: there is a correlation between the threat and population viability, e.g. expert opinion; low: the threat is assumed or plausible).
+^m Causal Certainty: reflects the degree of evidence that is known for the threat (high: available evidence strongly links the threat to stresses on population viability; medium: there is a correlation between the threat and population viability, e.g., expert opinion; low: the threat is assumed or plausible).